Dlouhá Ves (Klatovy District)

 Dlouhá Ves (Langendorf) is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 800 inhabitants.
+It has about 900 inhabitants.

 Dlouhá Ves lies approximately 28 km south-east of Klatovy, 63 km south of Plzeň, and 120 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Annín, Bohdašice, Janovice, Nové Městečko, Platoř and Rajsko are administrative parts of Dlouhá Ves.
+Dlouhá Ves consists of seven municipal parts (in brackets population according to the 2021 census):